 You've had a rug stuck in your closet for a while, but you haven't forgotten about it.
 You've been eagerly awaiting the day when you can take it out of the closet and place it on the floor again.
 You were just waiting for the right time of year and trying to decorate the rest of the room to match your rug.
-Or maybe you’ve brought a new rug home, which can be very exciting.
-You’ve waited with breathless anticipation to see how this new feature will make your room.
+Or maybe you’ve bought a brand new rug.

 However, when you take the rug out of the closet or unfold the strings it had while you were buying it, there's a problem.
-Unfortunately, it has got some severe tangles in it.
-In addition, since it was folded for a long time, the rug is not flattening and laying nicely on the floor.
+Unfortunately, it has some severe fold marks on it.
+The rug is not flattening perfectly and is showing major creases.

 Yes, crimp area rugs are a common problem as they have spent most of their life wrapped in one form or another.
-Fortunately, a few things can be done to remedy this situation that you can perform at home.
+Good news is that a few things can be done to remedy this situation that you can perform at home.

-You should open your carpet outdoors for more exposure as long as the day is sunny and the temperature is between 21-29°C (70 to 85°F).
+You should open your rug outdoors for more exposure as long as the day is sunny and the temperature is between 21-29°C (70 to 85°F).
 If this is not possible, you should choose an area within the house that has adequate floor space and receives direct sunlight.
 However, it would be best to ensure that the room temperature is not below 21°C or above 29°C (70 to 85°F).
 Let the carpet sit for at least four hours (or better, as long as daylight lasts).
 Absorption of light and heat helps reduce pressure on the carpet, making other methods more effective.
-But, do not use this method on carpets with sun-sensitive dyes and never leave the carpet outside overnight.
+But, don't use this method on rugs with sun-sensitive dyes and never leave the rug outside overnight.

 First, try taking a steam cleaner or a wet sponge and dampening the areas where curling is worst.
 The water allows the fibers to loosen and lay flat.
 Some improvement should be made after the water has dried.
-If not, there are still other methods that can be tried.
+If not, see the methods below.

 Take a wet towel and wet the areas where the rug is curled.
 Next, take an iron and set it on medium heat.
 The towel still needs to cover the curved rug area and then hold the iron and press it.
 It should flatten those areas.
 Do not hold the steam in place for more than 30 to 45 seconds.
 Prolonged exposure to steam can darken the yarn of the carpet.
-But, be careful; the heat from the iron can damage the carpet fibers and void the manufacturer's warranty.
-Hence, do not heat the iron too high as it may leave burn marks on the new carpet.
+But, be careful; the heat from the iron can damage the carpet fibers.
+Hence, do not heat the iron too high as it may leave burn marks on the rug.
 To be more careful, you might consider starting at a low heat and working as you need to.
 If this method fails, you can try something else.

 Take the rug and place it where you want to lay it.
 Next, take usable pieces of furniture and place them in the corners.
 This is usually where the curl is worst.
 It may not be the best look for a room, but it's only temporary, and you should fix the problem within a week.
 After time passes, remove the furniture to reveal a smoothed area rug hopefully.